 Yup!
 Looking at it that way… men are maybe, probably, definitely a teeny bit disproportionately more suspiciously evil than women.
 But hey!
 That doesn’t mean “all men are evil”, right?
 I mean, every fruit bowl has at least one bad apple.
 That’s just how life is; for every corn-on-the-cob there’s a mange tout, for every pair of “monthly moody fat pants” there’s an “impossibly painful dental-floss thong”, and for every sane person there’s someone who still watches Hollyoaks.
 Security!

 Face it!
 Some people - whether women or men - are just evil.

-…when I posed the hypothesis “are women evil?”
+But…?
+And (like something akin to two ham-hocks badly parked in a pair of tight-fitting summer lycra leggings) it’s a “BIG but”… when I posed the hypothesis “are women evil?”
 It wasn't the dribbling, drooling, stool-smearing, fiery fruit-loops with the glazed-over eyes, razor-sharp talons, venomous tongues and an always handy axe in her handbag, whose jackets are sewn from her ex-husband’s skin, with his gouged-out eyes toyed with like marbles, his sliced-off lips solely to stub out her ciggies on, and a coin purse fashioned out of his severed scrotum.
 No!
 Not those women.
 I'm talking about the everyday regular women.